roadrunner-server/docs/customization/plugin.md

 {% endcode %}

-2. Create a method, which you want to expose:
+2. Create a method that you want to expose:

 ```go
 package custom